DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

   - The double braces, for example `title = {{R for Data Science}}` are used to preserve capitalization.

+**Assignment**

 See our [BiBTeX page](cm303-report-bibtex.md) for more details on the types of entries and their required and optional fields.

-**Assignment**

-Add entries to the bib file for the three readings we’ve done so far
+Then add entries to the bib file for the three readings we’ve done so far

   - `@inbook` entry for the Doumont reading
   - `@inbook` entry for the Robbins reading
   - `@inbook` entry for the Tufte reading

-The information for the citations is shown in the [readings](../README.md#readings) section of the main page.
+The information that can be used to fill the bib-file “fields” is shown in the [readings](../README.md#readings) section of the main page.

 <br> <a href="#top">▲ top of page</a>